 A. For basic sets you’ll use at home — guns with no extra sensors — you can expect to pay $25 to $35 per gun.
 Sets with extra games and features can cost between $35 and $55 per gun.

 If you’re also buying a set with a separate sensor, you can expect to spend another $15 to $40 per sensor.
 You’ll incur the ongoing cost of replacement batteries, too, which can add up fast.

 A. The accuracy and distance of at-home laser guns varies.
 Advanced laser guns may be able to record a hit across 100 feet or more.
 Cheap laser guns may only work accurately over 30 or 40 feet.

 If you’re playing in nighttime conditions, you should enjoy more distance and accuracy than in daylight conditions.

 A. Laser tag guns use low-power lasers that do not harm people.
 Many laser guns made for at-home play use infrared lasers; the technology is similar to that of a TV remote control.

-A. If injuries occur during laser tag, it’s primarily because players are running and they trip.
+A. If injuries occur during laser tag, it’s usually because players trip while running.
 If you’re setting up a laser tag game at home, make sure the playing field has boundaries.
-Remove any stray objects that could pose a tripping hazard.
+Remove stray objects that could pose tripping hazards.
 And understand that children will naturally want to run when playing this game.
 As such, playing inside the house can be dangerous.